algorand/conduit/conduit/plugins/exporters/filewriter/README.md

     # FilenamePattern is the format used to write block files.
 It uses go
     # string formatting and should accept one number for the round.
+    # To specify JSON encoding, add a '.json' extension to the filename.
+    # To specify MessagePack encoding, add a '.msgp' extension to the filename.
-    # If the file has a '.gz' extension, blocks will be gzipped.
+    # If the file has a '.gz' extension, blocks will be gzipped regardless of encoding.
     # Default: "%[1]d_block.msgp.gz"
     filename-pattern: "%[1]d_block.msgp.gz"